-environment to clearly delineate the mechanoresponse on different length and time scales, clearly demonstrating that both the shapes of cells and the compartmentalization of tissue during development respond to changes in the mechanical properties of the environment.
-Interestingly however, we find that the topology of the homeostatic tissue is independent of the stiffness, despite variations in density.
+In order to resolve this debate and provide a deeper insight regarding the influence of cell mechanosensitivity at the microscopic and macroscopic levels, we perform here a systematic study of the effects of mechanosensing on the growth, self-assembly, and homeostasis of a model epithelium.
+We take advantage of a fully controlled, biomimetic environment to clearly delineate the mechanoresponse on different length scales and timescales, demonstrating that both the shapes of cells and the compartmentalization of tissue during development respond to changes in the mechanical properties of the environment.
+Interestingly, however, we find that the topology of the homeostatic tissue is independent of the stiffness, despite variations in density.